murer/mycontainer/README.md

 Configure mycontainer maven plugin: [pom.xml](./mycontainer-usage-parent/pom.xml)

 Write the beanshell: [mycontainer-start.bsh](./mycontainer-test/mycontainer-test-starter/src/test/resources/mycontainer-start.bsh).
-Remeber you can write this in any java class and just use that in beanshell
+You can write this in any java class and just use that in beanshell

     mvn mycontainer:start